autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 For each time series in `test_data`, the predictor does the following:

 1. Hide the last `prediction_length` values of the time series.
-2. Generate a forecast for the hidden part of the time series using the model.
+2. Generate a forecast for the hidden part of the time series.
-3. Quantify how well the model's forecast matches the actually observed (hidden) values of the time series using the `eval_metric`.
+3. Quantify how well the forecast matches the actually observed (hidden) values of the time series using the `eval_metric`.

 Finally, the scores are averaged over all time series in the dataset.